shomykohai/shomykohai.github.io/_posts/2024-12-06-how-i-handle-quests-in-godot.md

 > QuestSystem is intended to be easy, but <u>requires at least some coding knowledge.</u><br>

-While I like a code-based approach, it's not scalable to some extent, and does not play well with Godot's **composition over inheritance** philosophy.<br>
+While I prefer a code-based approach, it's not scalable to some extent, and does not play well with Godot's **composition over inheritance** philosophy.<br>

 That's why I designed my [quest script](https://github.com/shomykohai/advanced-quest-system-example/blob/main/quests/scripts/base_quest.gd) to be just one file that handles all quest resources.